 I dedicated my career, as a Lean professional, to helping Pharmaceutical and Medical Device companies (scientists in QC and R&D labs primarily!) to transform their operations, using Lean to innovate, to deliver effective and efficient processes.
 My years of experience in labs: successful application of Lean tools to the lab, and delivery of meaningful results, allows me to claim to have some niche expertise.

 But as time passed, and I moved from “successful project” to “successful project”, one issue persisted.
 It rankled, like a stone in my shoe (though far more irksome!).
 It rankled because I didn’t want to believe it existed.
-I had held myself up as being a true Lean sensi, whose key differentiator (inclusivity, openness, people engagement) should have meant that this issue NEVER existed.
-But it was there.
-In almost all of my work.
+I had held myself up as being a true Lean sensei.
+I believed my inclusivity, openness, and people engagement meant that resulted in this issue would NEVER occur.
+But the issue was there, in almost all of my work.

-Post-implementation, the issue manifested itself usually in one of two ways:
+After project implementation, the issue manifested itself in one of two ways:

 - The Lean Lab solution eroded over time and was ultimately abandoned

-- The solution creaked under pressure and internal lab teams had to expend considerable time and energy to get to grips with the complexity and, over time, evolve the solutions.
+- The solution creaked under pressure and internal lab teams had to expend considerable time and energy to manage complexity and, over time, evolve the solution.

 An epiphany, and new world

-I finally realised that turning a blind eye and pretending that the above weren’t “my fault”, not only made things worse, but threatened to undermine everything about science, innovation and Lean that I valued and held dear.
+I finally realised that turning a blind eye and pretending that the issue wasn’t “my fault”, not only made things worse, but threatened to undermine everything about science, innovation and Lean that I valued and held dear.